jonasrenault/cwx/backend/README.md

 The project uses Pydantic's settings management through FastAPI.
 Documentation on how the settings work is availabe [here](https://fastapi.tiangolo.com/advanced/settings/).

 The configuration file is located in [config/config.py](app/config/config.py).
-This file defines the setting properties, there types, and default values.
+This file defines the setting properties, their types, and default values.
 The `Config` class specifies where these properties are from, i.e. the [.env.dev](.env.dev) file.
 Modify the values in the [.env.dev](.env.dev) file to change the configuration.

 Note that when the backend application is run with Docker, the values in the [.env.dev](.env.dev) are overriden with environment variables set in the Docker configuration.